 Important

-The fees of a serverless resource group do not cover task scheduling fees regardless of whether you use a pay-as-you-go or subscription serverless resource group.
-You are separately charged for task scheduling based on the number of instances that are successfully run.
-For information about billing details of task scheduling, see the Appendix: Billing of task scheduling section in this topic.
+The fees of serverless resource groups do not include task scheduling fees.
+Regardless of whether you use a pay-as-you-go serverless resource group or a subscription serverless resource group, task scheduling fees are charged based on the number of successful instances.
+For more information, see Appendix: Billing of task scheduling.

-Subscription serverless resource groups are charged based on the number of CUs that are purchased.
-You can calculate the fee of a resource group of this type based on the following formula: Fee to be paid = Unit price per month × Number of months × Number of CUs purchased per month.
+The fee is charged based on the number of CUs that you use.
+Fee = Monthly unit price × Number of months × Number of CUs purchased per month.

 Note